MicrosoftDocs/visualstudio-docs/docs/deployment/how-to-specify-a-start-menu-name-for-a-clickonce-application.md

  **Publisher name** will appear on the *publish.htm* page above **Product name**, and for an installed offline application, it will also be the name of the folder that contains the application's icon in the **Start** menu.

- The Start menu shortcut or app reference is created in *%appdata%\Microsoft\Windows\Start Menu\Programs\<publisher name>* with the same name as the prouct name.
+ The Start menu shortcut or app reference gets created in *%appdata%\Microsoft\Windows\Start Menu\Programs\\<publisher name\>*.
+The shortcut or app reference has the same name as the product name.

  You can set the **Product name** and **Publisher name** properties in the **Publish Options** dialog box, available on the **Publish** page of the **Project Designer**.